citp/privacy-policy-historical/o/oi/oil/oilcareers.com.md

-> *The following text is extracted and transformed from the oilcareers.com privacy policy that was archived on 2009-05-02.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090502023909id_/http%3A//www.oilcareers.com/content/information/privacypolicy.asp) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the oilcareers.com privacy policy that was archived on 2009-12-01.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20091201160032id_/http%3A//www.oilcareers.com/content/information/privacypolicy.asp) for the most accurate reproduction.*

 #

 **Information about our Organisation and Web site**

-Modern information and communication technologies play a fundamental role in the activities of an organisation like Oilcareers Limited .
+Modern information and communication technologies play a fundamental role in the activities of an organisation like OilCareers Limited .
 We are based in United Kingdom .
 Our principal activity is: Recruitment
-Our privacy policy covers Oilcareers Limited and its Web site:
+Our privacy policy covers OilCareers Limited and its Web site:

-** | Organisation Name:  | Oilcareers Limited
+** | Organisation Name:  | OilCareers Limited
 ---|---
 Address:  | Westhill Business Centre
 City, Zip:  | Westhill , AB32 6UF
 State:  | Aberdeenshire
 Country:  | United Kingdom
-Controller:  | Oilcareers Limited
+Controller:  | OilCareers Limited
 Web Sites(s):  | www.oilcareers.com
 **
 ****Providing Visitors with Anonymous Access****